Lunetikk/check_qnap1655_qad/README.md

-# check_qnap1655_qad
+# check_qnap_qad
-These are "quick and dirty" scripts to check a QNAP 1655 via check_by_ssh.
+These are "quick and dirty" scripts to check a QNAP via check_by_ssh.
 If MIBS work for you, you should rather use them instead of these scripts...
-The scripts might also work on other QNAPs as long as you can execute "/sbin/getsysinfo" as "admin" via shell.
+The scripts might work on any QNAP as long as you can execute "/sbin/getsysinfo" as "admin" via shell.
 As of today (05.07.2023) they all work fine on a "QNAP 1655" with OS "QTS 5.0.1 (20230421)"

 ***Prerequisites***